djclarke92/nimrod/README.md

 Once you have define a device you need to tell Nimrod what each of it's ports is connected to, this is called the "Device Info".
 So for a 16DI unit you would setup input channel 1 is
 "Kitchen switch 1", input channel 2 is "Lounge switch 1", etc. The actual connections are determined by the physical cabling between the switch and the Modbus device.
-Output devices are similarly defined, e.g. 8RO device channel #4 is "Car Port Lights".
+Output devices are similarly defined, e.g. 8RO device channel #4 is "Carport Lights".

 Now that you have defined the inputs and outputs you need to tell Nimrod how to connect them together.
 This is called "IO Links".
 E.g. "Kitchen switch 1" links to
-"Car Port Lights", and you can also specify if the output is on until the switch is pressed again or automatically turns off after a set time.
+"Carport Lights", and you can also specify if the output is on until the switch is pressed again or automatically turns off after a set time.

 ## Supported Modbus devices